-- 4.9 When modelling the stressed FS, the PRA expects firms to consider at least the following risks: - downgrade and default risk (discussed below under 'Modelling considerations in respect of downgrade and default risk'); - · basis risk; and - concentration risk. - 4.10 The PRA expects the range of risks is likely to be broader for assets other than corporate bonds such as direct lending, reflecting their more bespoke nature.
+- 4.9 In determining the level of stressed MA, the PRA expects firms to take appropriate account of the risks they retain in stress including: - downgrade and default risk (discussed below under 'Modelling considerations in respect of downgrade and default risk'); - basis risk; and

+- concentration risk. - 4.10 The PRA expects the range of risks is likely to be broader for assets other than corporate bonds such as direct lending, reflecting their more bespoke nature.